Dissipation driven dynamical topological phase transitions in two-dimensional superconductors: Supplemental Material

 By considering that $\bar{c}_{{\bf k};(\alpha,\beta)} (t) \to_{t\to \infty} \delta_{\alpha,-}\delta_{\beta,-}$, we readily obtain that the asymptotic form of $\sigma^A (t)$ for $2g(t-t_*) \gg 1$ is given by

 \begin{widetext}

 \end{widetext}

 As $t-t_*$ gets large, on employing the stationary phase approximation similarly to what has been done in Ref.\cite{Derrico2020} for a 1D lattice model, and assuming that $\epsilon_{{\bf k}}$ is fully gapped, as in the case of a d+id order parameter, the right-hand side of Eq.(\ref{sigmaa.3}) can be readily shown to decay like $(t-t_*)^{-1}$.
+At variance, for $\sigma^B(t)$ we obtain